Day 34 - 100 km Marker : Biduedo to Sarria

-At the edge of Triacastela we were tempted to take the variant to Samos, which many of our hiking companions had opted for, but we decided to continue on the main Camino route though San Xil, Calvor and into Sarria.
+At the edge of Triacastela, we were tempted to take the variant to Samos, which many of our hiking companions had opted for, but we decided to continue on the main Camino route through San Xil, Calvor and into Sarria.
 Sadly, the way marker to the monastery in Samos had been highly defaced, and there was some confusion as to where the route actually began.

 Sarria is a beautiful town, but uncharacteristically full compared to many we have visited along the Camino.
 Given that supper was not available at our albergue, we found a pizzeria with an outdoor courtyard hosting two guitar players.
 Drawn by the lively nature of the establishment we enjoyed a large homemade pizza and a bottle of red wine while listening to music for several hours under patio lanterns!
 Though simple it was perhaps one of the nicest nights we have had out yet!